winitzki/scall/tutorial/programming_dhall.md

 The type `< One >` has a single distinct value, denoted in Dhall by `< One >.One`.
 In this way, one can define unit types with different names, when convenient.

-Another equivalent definition of a unit type is via the following function type:
+Another definition of a unit type is via the following function type:
 ```dhall
 let UnitId = ∀(A : Type) → A → A
 ```